Tornadoes of 1991: March 22

 An outbreak produced 23 tornadoes, with six fatalities being confirmed in Kentucky and Tennessee.
 An 11-year-old boy was killed in Olmstead in Logan County, Kentucky when an F2 tornado picked up a mobile home and slammed it against a tree.

-March 26–29
+March 26–29 (United States)

 An outbreak produced 50 tornadoes over a two day span.
 An F4 tornado passed near Hutchinson, Kansas on March 26, while two people were killed by tornadoes in Wisconsin and Indiana on March 27.
 After only two weak F0 tornadoes touched down on March 28, another outbreak of 21 tornadoes struck the Southeastern United States on March 29.
 An F1 tornado struck Munford, Alabama, where it destroyed several trailer homes, killing five people, four of them in one family.
 An F3 tornado moved through Clarkdale, Georgia, destroying 15 townhouses, damaging 120 others, and injuring 25 people.
 An F2 tornado destroyed 16 homes and heavily damaged 39 others in Ladonia, Alabama, injuring 16 people.
 In all, 73 tornadoes touched down during the outbreak sequence.